patronasxdxd/CTFS/docs/XST_UNISWAP.md

 #### skim

 The skim function in Uniswap V2 is used to claim accumulated tokens from a liquidity pool without removing liquidity.
-It's often used to retrieve additional tokens that have been accumulated due to various operations, such as swaps.
+It's often used to retrieve additional tokens accumulated due to various operations, such as swaps.

 ```solidity